gbhgit/blog-post/blog-post-1.md

 In this blog post, we'll walk through the process of building a simple neural network from scratch using Python.
 We'll break down the implementation into key steps and use the `diabetes.csv` dataset as an example to train our network.

+## What Are Weights and Activation Functions? 🤔

+### Weights
+Weights are numerical values that determine the importance of input features in a neural network.
+They are adjusted during training to minimize error and improve the model’s predictions.
+Each connection between neurons has an associated weight that influences the network's learning process.

+### Activation Functions
+Activation functions introduce non-linearity into the model, allowing it to learn complex patterns.
+The most common activation functions include:
+- **Sigmoid**: Outputs values between 0 and 1, useful for probability-based predictions.
+- **ReLU (Rectified Linear Unit)**: Outputs zero for negative values and linear for positive values, commonly used in deep networks.
+- **Tanh**: Outputs values between -1 and 1, often used in hidden layers.

 ## Step 1: Importing Required Libraries ⚙️

 We need `numpy` for mathematical operations and `pandas` for handling our dataset.